Nail problems are not usually caused by anything serious. Common nail problems include brittle, loose nails that may change colour or shape.

 Non-urgent advice: See a GP if:

-- you do not know why a nail has changed shape, changed colour or fallen off
+- a nail has changed shape, changed colour or fallen off and you do not know why

 - the skin around your nails has become sore, red, swollen and warm (paronychia), which can be a sign of an infection or ingrown toenail